You can boost a child’s credit by adding them as an authorized user, but cards’ policies vary widely on how old the child must be.

 Before adding your child to your card, consider the ins and outs of how the issuer handles authorized users to make sure you (and your child) get the desired benefits without getting hit by high fees.

-In a pinch, Discover offers a Freeze It option in which you can temporarily freeze and unfreeze your account in seconds using a smartphone app or online.
-This could be used to halt all purchases if, for example, your child loses her card but you’re sure it’s buried in a messy bedroom.
-However, the downside is it also freezes your own line of credit at the same time, says Daraius Dubash, cofounder of rewards travel site Million Mile Secrets.
+In a pinch, Discover offers its “Freeze it” option to temporarily freeze and unfreeze your account in seconds online or on the mobile app.
+This could be used to halt all purchases if, for example, your child loses their card.
+However, the downside is it also freezes your own line of credit at the same time.

 Eventually, the day will come when it’s time to remove your child from your card.

 You might decide to remove them if they use your card irresponsibly, but ideally, it will be because they’re ready to get their own card.

 At age 18, a young adult can legally enter into a contract and perhaps get a card.
 However, the CARD Act of 2009 made it harder for people under 21 to get credit cards, and they must show proof of income or get a co-signer.
 Unlike adding your child as an authorized user, most credit card issuers don’t have an online process for this.
 Typically, you’re required to call in to remove an authorized user.

 - Take out your credit card and call the customer service number on the back of the card.

 - Enter your card number, SSN or account number to verify your information.

 - Follow the phone prompts to get to a customer service representative or account services.

 - Ask to remove an authorized user from the account.